ghackwrench/F256_Jr_Kernel_DOS/kernel/README.md

 ### Clock.SetTimer

-Schedules a timer on either the FRAME interrupt or RTC seconds interrupt.
+Schedules a timer on either the FRAME interrupt or the RTC seconds interrupt.

 **Input**

-* **kernel.args.timer.units** selects the queueu to schedule: **kernel.args.timer.FRAME** or **kernel.args.timer.SECONDS**.
+* **kernel.args.timer.units** selects the queue to schedule: **kernel.args.timer.FRAME** or **kernel.args.timer.SECONDS**.
 ORing with **kernel.args.timer.QUERY** causes the call to return the current value of the given counter without scheduling an event.
-* **kernel.args.timer.absolute** contains the time value at which the kernel will queue the event.
+* **kernel.args.timer.absolute** contains the time value at which the kernel will queue the event, mod 256.
+Events less than 128 counts in the past will be scheduled immediately.
-* **kernel.args.timer.cookie** contains the cookie to associate with the event once scheduled**
+* **kernel.args.timer.cookie** contains the cookie to associate with the event once scheduled.

 **Output**

 * A contains the value of the given counter at the time of the call.
 * Carry set if the kernel is out of tokens.
 Wait for some I/O to complete and try again.
-This should really never happen.
+This should never happen.

 **Events**